 For the last 20 years, Nancy has been the Director of Rehabilitation overseeing the Occupational Therapy, Physical Therapy, Speech Therapy and Recreational Therapy Programs.
 Following her desire to work in pediatrics, she came to NEPC with more than 15 years experience as an Occupational Therapist Registered (OTR), including management roles.
 It was her first OT job where she discovered her passion working with severely disabled children, and learned how OT plays a key role in addressing the many challenges for this population.
 Prior to NEPC, she was an OTR at state residential facilities for developmental disabilities in New Hampshire and Massachusetts, providing services to children and adults.
 Nancy also worked as a school-based OTR in the Boston Public schools with children with severe developmental disabilities.
 Nancy received her BS in OT from UNH, MA in Health Care Administration from Framingham State.

-Laura Kirk, Certified Therapeutic Recreation Specialist (CTRS)
+Megan Harris, Certified Therapeutic Recreation Specialist (CTRS)

 Megan Harris is the Director of Therapeutic Recreation (CTRS) at New England Pediatric Care.
 Megan takes great pride in bringing joy to the residents, staff and our NEPC families.
 Megan individualizes the residents plan of care and finds creative ways to enrich their lives.
 Prior to joining NEPC, Megan worked at a day habilitation program and as a community advocate for individuals with brain injury.
 Megan received her bachelor’s degree at St Ambrose University and furthered her education in Therapeutic Recreation at the University of Wisconsin -Milwaukee.